10 Tips on How to Protect Your Privacy on Your Mobile Device

 This is why you only want to connect to trusted networks.
 Make sure to avoid connecting to open Wi-Fis, no matter how attractive they seem and how desperate you are.

 IMEI stands for International Mobile Equipment Identity.
 Every smartphone has it and it is authentic to each piece of mobile hardware.
 You can find out yours by removing the battery and checking for the IMEI behind it on the phone, or by accessing your phone information through the settings option.

 Make sure to write the IMEI down on a piece of paper, so that you can give it to the authorities if your phone gets stolen.
 The IMEI can help the police find your phone and return it back to you in no time.

 9. Backup everything

 You should make phone backup a regular practice.
 By utilizing numerous mobile backup software, you can backup literally anything on your phone, ranging from music and apps to custom settings and contacts.

 When your phone gets stolen or you experience loss of data due to malfunction or an OS update, you can use this backup to restore the data.
 This backup can come in especially handy if you burn your phone when it gets stolen in order to protect your privacy.
 With backup, you can easily restore the information to its rightful owner.

-If you really value your privacy when using a smartphone, you should definitely store the sensitive data and keep it separate of your smartphone.
+If you really value your privacy when using a smartphone, you should definitely store the sensitive data and keep it separate from your smartphone.
 Memory cards are especially convenient for this.
-SD memory cards are quite small and they won’t use that much of your pocket space.
+SD memory cards are quite small and they won't use that much of your pocket space.